baetis-ma/testbench/index.md

 i - sync fpga to gnuplot
 h - this message
 ```
 ##### As an example of a use use case for the oscillicope, a cp2102 usb to ttl uart serial adapter was hooked up to a computer and assigned /dev/ttyUSB1.
-The port was configured by ‘stty -F /dev/ttyUSB1 115200.
-The oscilloscope at /dev/ttyUSB0 was connected by running `./oscope0 | gnuplot`.
-The following parameters were changes, samples (S) to 2000, channels (c) to 1, timebase to 2 and o (trigger offset to .15).
+The port was configured with ‘stty -F /dev/ttyUSB1 115200.
+The oscilloscope at /dev/ttyUSB0 was run `./oscope0 | gnuplot`.
+The following parameters were changed, samples (S) to 2000, channels (c) to 1, timebase to 2msec and o (trigger offset) to .15.
 Attach channel1 scope lead to rx pin of the cp2101 module.
 #### In an idle terminal window type `echo hi > devttyUSB1`, a display similar to the one about should appear on your monitor.
 It shows a display of one channel, sampled at 1usec rate for 2msec.
 The trace shows three ascii characters which decode as 0x68, 0x69 and 0x0a, or ‘\<lf\>’ along with start and stop bits at 115200 baud.
-(The digital sequence was photoshopped in to demonstrate the ascii output.
+(The digital sequence was photoshopped in to demonstrate the ascii output - this was my first trace when debugging the oscilloscope).
 ![oscope](oscopeuart2000.png)
 ##### The next couple trace displays come from a project integrating some NRL24L0+ 2.4GHz R/F modules.
 These devices use an spi communications protocol.
-The first graph shows, from the bottom trace
+The first graph shows, from the bottom trace chip enable, miso, spi clk and mosi.
+This trace is showing several bytes of data read and written to the module.
+The next trace displays shows the nrf24l0+ waiting for a packet and timing out, then waiting for a packet till received, then reading the packet and responding.
 ![nrf24l01](nrf-oscope.png)

 ![nrf24l01](nrf1.png)
-##### chip enable, miso, spi clk and mosi.
-This trace is showing several bytes of data read and written to the module.
-The next trace displays shows the nrf24l0+ waiting for a packet and timing out, then waiting for a packet till received, then reading the packet and responding.
 ##### Having the scope really helped in the debug of this interference.
 ## 7. Logic Analyzer Data Collection and Management
 ##### *adcstream.vhdl* controls the collection of input voltage measurement results and generates an output packet (described in next section) to the uart serial output.